Easter in Italy

 This year, Pope Francis washed the feet of twelve inmates and a baby in a local prison.

 Holy Friday is the day when Christ died on the cross and is spent remembering that.
-In Italy, and other Catholic Countries, there is a mass held at Christ’s time of death, which is considered to be 3:00 pm.
+In Italy, and different Catholic Countries, there is a mass held at Christ’s time of death, which is considered to be 3:00 pm.
 In Rome there is the reenactment of the Via Crucis held by the Pope, which is nationally televised.

 Church Bells throughout Italy ring at 3:00pm as a reminder.